 CC image courtesy of Harland Quarrington

-The fourth quarter of 2013 saw a 200 per cent increase in the number of banking-related malware incidents.
+HumanIPO reported last month prevalence of internet banking is on the rise, with the fourth quarter of 2013 seeing a 200 per cent increase in banking-related malware incidents.